mlubinsky/mlubinsky.github.com/hive/README.md

 agent
 ```

-Get substr started from pattern hey and anded by ,
+Get substr started from pattern hey and ended by ,
 ```

+  select   regexp_extract('foot,heyz,bar' , 'fo.*,', 0)
+  Answer: foot,heyz,

  select   regexp_extract('foot,heyz,bar', 'hey.*,', 0)
  Answer: heyz
 ```
+But if there is the comma

 ## Drop external table with data
 DROP deletes data for managed tables while it only deletes metadata for external ones